 ~ The Dandelion, Vachel Lindsay (1879-1931)

-Dandelions are thought to have evolved about 30 million years ago in Eurasia and have been used by humans for food and as a medicinal herb for much of recorded history.
+If weeds must break the green expanse of a perfectly tended lawn, shouldn't it be with the happy yellow of everyone's childhood favorite lion-toothed flower, the dandelion?
+Few other flowers provide the thrill of "making wishes" or marking time with "dandelion clocks"!
+The dandelion is thought to have evolved about 30 million years ago in Eurasia and has been used by humans for food and as a medicinal herb for much of recorded history.
+Besides its traditional medicinal purposes, the entire plant, including the leaves, stems, flowers, and roots, is edible and nutritious!
 Dandelions are believed to have arrived in North America on the Mayflower—not as stowaways, but brought purposefully for their medicinal benefits.
-They have since naturalized and found their way into front yard lawns and backyard gardens.
-Even so, they should not be scorned as the entire plant, including the leaves, stems, flowers, and roots, is edible and nutritious.
+They have since naturalized and found their way into front yard lawns, backyard gardens, and the general countryside.
 Dandelions are used to make the traditional British soft drink Dandelion and Burdock, and are one of the many ingredients for root beers.
-They were also once considered delicacies by the Victorian gentry, who used them mostly in salads and sandwiches.
+In times past, they have been considered green-leaved delicacies by the Victorian gentry, who used them mostly in salads and sandwiches. 🌼

 The common name dandelion, from French dent-de-lion, meaning "lion's tooth" comes from the jagged tooth-shape of the leaves.

 This common weed, the scourge of lawns for some, has a long history of use for food, drink, and medicine, as well as being used for the favorite game and pastime of blowing away the seeds to make a wish or to consult the thoughts of a loved one or to tell time.

 The game of "dandelion clocks," uses the number of puffs it takes to blow away the seeds to tell time, one hour to a puff.